javeria743/MLOPS-Text-Classification-Hugging-Face-Docker-and-Fast-Api/README.md

 # MLOPS-Text-Classification-Hugging-Face-Docker-and-Fast-Api
-H1Text Classification API with FastAPI, Docker, and Hugging Face Transformers
+## Text Classification API with FastAPI, Docker, and Hugging Face Transformers

 *********************This repository provides a robust and scalable API for text classification tasks.
 It leverages FastAPI for building a user-friendly RESTful API, Docker for containerization, and Hugging Face Transformers for pre-trained NLP models.*********************